 Mike graduated with a BA from the University of Illinois in 1978, and came to Fayetteville in 1979.
 He started to work at the Harps General Office in 1983 as Scanning Specialist.
 He was later promoted to Director of Store Systems, and then to Vice President of Store Systems.
 Outside of Harps, Mike is involved with Rogers Little Theater, and has also served on the board of Hope Cancer Resources, a Northwest Arkansas non-profit organization whose mission is to provide service and assistance to local cancer patients.

 David Ganoung, Vice President of Marketing

 David is a native of Northwest Arkansas.
-After graduating from Arkansas Teck University in 1988 with a degree in Business Administration, majoring in both Marketing and Economics/Finance, David went straight into the grocery business.
+After graduating from Arkansas Tech University in 1988 with a degree in Business Administration, majoring in both Marketing and Economics/Finance, David went straight into the grocery business.
 Since joining the Harps team in 1995 David has served as a Store Manager, Marketing Specialist, Director of Marketing, and now Vice President of Marketing.
 David also serves on the Board for Hope Cancer Resources.
-He and his wife live in Rogers and are the proud parents of a son and 2 daughters.
+He and his wife, Michele live in Rogers and are the proud parents of a son and 2 daughters.
 He attends St. Vincent de Paul Catholic Church in Rogers.